-The fallout since the Weinstein scandal first rocked Hollywood
+The year since the Weinstein scandal first rocked Hollywood

 Read more: Sexual consent is a worldwide conversation

-Below is a timeline of the fallout since the Weinstein scandal began.
+Below is a timeline of some of the fallout since the Weinstein scandal began.

 October 5